Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction: Abstract

 \section{Abstract}

-We construct a model for the reaction process $\gamma p\to\rho^-\Delta^{++}$ by utilizing the Reggeization of the $t$-channel meson exchange and present the analysis of the existing data at high energies.
-Based on the simple $\pi+\rho$ exchanges where the $t$-channel $\rho$ exchange is conserved with the $u$-channel $\Delta$-pole in addition to the $s$-channel proton pole and the contact term, we discuss the convergence of the reaction cross section at high energy in association with the gauge prescription for the $u$-channel $\Delta$-pole as well as the proton-pole in the $s$-channel.
-The roles of the electromagnetic (EM) multipole moments of the $\Delta$-baryon and $\rho$-meson are analyzed.
-The agreement of the present calculation with the data of total and differential cross sections and spin density matrix elements for the $\gamma p\to \rho^-\Delta^{++}$ process are shown.
-Model predictions for the measurements of the electromagnetic moments of the $\rho$ and $\Delta$ are given to the photon polarization asymmetry.
+A model for the reaction $\gamma p\to\rho^-\Delta^{++}$ is presented with the $t$-channel $\pi+\rho$ exchanges reggeized to describe the reaction up to high energies.
+Gauge invariance of $\rho$ exchange is discussed in connection with the convergence of the reaction cross section at high energy.
+The roles of electromagnetic (EM) multipole moments of $\Delta^{++}$ baryon and of $\rho^-$ meson are analyzed in total and differential cross sections and spin density matrix elements.
+Photon polarization asymmetry $\Sigma$ is predicted for a measurement of electromagnetic moments of $\rho^-$ and of $\Delta^{++}$.

 \keywords{$\Delta(1232)$ and $\rho$ photoproduction, Gauge invariance Electromagnetic multipole moments, Regge trajectory}